Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 A program that produces a depth-indented listing of files.

 Tree traversal: is a systematic way of visiting nodes in a tree. https://youtu.be/1WxLM2hwL-U?t=6
+1. Build a directory tree.
+2. Tranverse the directory tree.

 Technique used for traversing trees or graphs.